On a generalization of Lie($k$): a CataLAnKe theorem: Introduction

 \section{Introduction}

 Lie algebras are defined as vector spaces equipped with an antisymmetric commutator and a Jacobi identity.
 They are a cornerstone of mathematics and have applications in a wide variety of areas of mathematics as well as physics.
 Also of fundamental importance is the free Lie algebra, a natural mathematical construction central in the field of algebraic combinatorics.
-The free Lie algebra has beautiful dimension formulas; an elegant basis in terms of binary trees; connections to the shuffle algebra, Lyndon words, necklaces, Witt vectors, the descent algebra of $S_n$, quasisymmetric functions, noncommutative symmetric functions, as well as the lattice of set partitions.
+The free Lie algebra has beautiful dimension formulas; an elegant basis in terms of binary trees; and connections to the shuffle algebra, Lyndon words, necklaces, Witt vectors, the descent algebra of the symmetric goup, quasisymmetric functions, noncommutative symmetric functions, and the lattice of set partitions.
+See \cite{Re} for further information.

 In this paper we consider a generalization of the free Lie algebra to $n$-fold commutators, and the representation of the symmetric group on its multilinear component.
-This representation is a direct generalization of the well-known representation $\lie(k)$.
+This representation is a direct generalization of the well-known representation of the symmetric group on the multilinear component of the free Lie algebra.